e-reznik/LinkedIn-Learning-Downloader/README.md

 ![Java CI with Maven](https://github.com/e-reznik/LinkedIn-Learning-Downloader/workflows/Java%20CI%20with%20Maven/badge.svg)

 This software automatically downloads and saves all videos of a specific lecture from [LinkedIn Learning](https://www.linkedin.com/learning/me).
+A subscription is necessary, to login and parse the structure.

 ## Example Usage